metakgp/iitkgp-erp-login-pypi/README.md

     time.sleep(2)
 ```
+> **Note** This is merely a Proof of Concept example; this exact functionality has been integrated into the login function itself from version **2.1.0** onwards.

 <div id="ssotoken-alive"></div>

 ## SSOToken status check

 The logic for checking the validity of the ssoToken is implemented in the `ssotoken_valid(ssoToken)` function in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
-The input and output specifications for the function are mentioned below.

 <div id="ssotoken-alive-input"></div>